 Participants are asked to follow simple instructions for taking a nasal swab within the privacy of their home and return the completed kit to our workers.
 Completed kits are taken back to OSU and submitted to the Willamette Valley Toxicology TRACE-COVID-19 laboratory where swabs are tested for the presence of SARS-CoV-2 (the novel coronavirus that causes COVID-19).
-The test results are reported to the relevant county health department (Benton County Health Department, Deschutes County Health Services, Lincoln County Health and Human Services, or Umatilla County Health Department), as required by the state of Oregon.
+The test results are reported to relevant county health departments, as required by the state of Oregon.
 Participants in the study have access to their confidential test results.

 TRACE-COVID-19 field team members are carefully trained, protected and certified.
-They already have been tested for the virus.
+They are frequently tested for the virus.
 They carry identification and certification that they are members of the OSU TRACE-COVID-19 project.
 The workers keep a safe physical distance from you and your family; they do not enter participants’ homes.

 - Self-administer a nasal swab (or administer a nasal swab to a dependent minor).

 - Deposit the nasal swab in the plastic tube swab side down (in the liquid).